yxshv/tuduu-app-ext/README.md

 ***

 ### Installation
-First `git clone https://github.com/kekda-py/tuduu-app-ext` the repo then got to [`chrome://extensions`](chrome://extensions) and click on `Load Upacked` and select the cloned folder.
+First `git clone https://github.com/kekda-py/tuduu-app-ext` the repo then go to [`chrome://extensions`](chrome://extensions) and click on `Load Upacked` and select the cloned folder.

 ### License